vostok/hercules/hercules-timeline-sink/README.md

 ## Quick start
 ### Initialization
-Timeline Sink uses Stream's metadata and auth rules from ZooKeeper.
+Timeline Sink uses Timeline's and Stream's metadata from ZooKeeper.
 Thus, ZK should be configured by [Hercules Init](../hercules-init/README.md).
 See Hercules Init for details.

 ### `application.properties` sample:
 ```properties